cjpillette/ThangKaTrois/README.md

 ## Build the front end

-Run `yarn run build` to build the angular 5 part of the project.
+Run `npm run build` to build the angular 5 part of the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

 ## Build the back end

-Run `yarn run start` to start nodejs.
+Run `npm run start` to start nodejs.

 ## Start the mongo server